evanlow/edaflow/docs/source/index.rst

 ~~~~~~~~~~~~~~~~~~~~
 * :func:`~edaflow.hello` - Package verification function

-🎓 **Educational Background**
+🎓 **Background**
 -----------------------------

-edaflow was developed during an AI/ML course conducted by NTUC LearningHub as part of Cohort 15.
+edaflow was developed in part of a Capstone project during an AI/ML course conducted by NTUC LearningHub (Cohort 15).
-Special thanks to our instructor, Ms. Isha Sehgal, who inspired the development of this comprehensive EDA toolkit.
+Special thanks to our instructor, Ms. Isha Sehgal, who inspired the project works which led to the development of this comprehensive EDA toolkit.

 📄 **License**
 --------------